mattseabrook/t7gtools/README.md

 ### Debug

 For the purposes of my research I am focusing on the synchronous interactions ```V.EXE``` performs with the file system.
 This is the lowest effort strategy to reconstruct the architecture of the engine/game.
-The following information has been collected using the ```DOSBox debugger``` utility.
+The following information has been collected using the ```DOSBox debugger``` utility:

 ```asm
 17994083: EXEC:Parsing command line: v !